Ligl0226/proj_rapeseed/README.md

 - **Cleaned multi-omics datasets** for downstream analyses
 - **Kinship matrices** derived from each omics dataset
 - **Input data and plotting scripts** for all main and supplementary figures
+  - Each folder contains one or two R scripts.
+By reading the comments at the beginning of each script, users can quickly understand its main purpose.
+The input files required for running the script can be easily identified from the data-reading commands within the script, allowing users to rerun the analyses and reproduce the initial draft figures.
+All input files are either located within the same folder as the script or in the 02.CleanOriData folder.
 - **R scripts** for multi-omics prediction and association analyses:
   - Genomic prediction of 203 ASVs
   - Genomic prediction of 13 ionomic